-How might we co-design innovative approaches that support young people transitioning from out-of-home-care in Outer Eastern Melbourne?
+How might we co-design a better out-of-home-care transition for young people in Outer Eastern Melbourne?

 Client: Department of Education and Training (Victoria), Outer Eastern Children and Youth Area Partnership (OECYAP)